 Louise is a practice manager at a mixed NHS/dental practice, which tracks all current stock via a spreadsheet, with an audit scheduled monthly.
 This allows stock levels to be regularly assessed, with products nearing their expiry date highlighted.
 The stock is also stored so that items that must be used sooner are placed in front.
 This system allows stock needs to be predicted, meaning orders are completed less frequently, which reduces the associated carbon emissions from transport.
-Sara Harford, Darshini Ramasubbu, Brett Duane, Frances Mortimer - Centre for Sustainable Healthcare (2018) The Centre for Sustainable Healthcare is registered in England & Wales as a company limited by guarantee No. 7450026 and as a charity No. 1143189.
-Registered address: 8 King Edward Street, Oxford, OX1 4HL 2e.
-Optimise stock inventory management
+Sustainable Dentistry: How-to Guide for Dental Practices 2e.
+Optimise stock inventory management Actions KEY: